Online Facilities Management Degree Programs

 Facilities Management Career Training and Degree Programs

 The Bureau of Labor Statistics (BLS) reports that demand should be strong for facility managers in the coming years.
 Most facility managers earn an undergraduate or graduate degree in engineering, architecture, construction management, business administration, or facilities management.
 Many also supplement their formal education with backgrounds in real estate and interior design, and often have solid managerial experience.
-Practical background aside, the focused facilities management degree offers career-specific training that is often attractive to employers.
+Practical background aside, the focused operation management program in facilities management degree offers career-specific training that is often attractive to employers.
 Other qualities valued by prospective employers are associated with good managerial skills, such as effective leadership, communication, and decisiveness.
 Facility managers must also be excellent at multi-tasking, as they are often required to simultaneously coordinate several activities while staying mindful of impending deadlines.

 Facilities Management Salary and Job Outlook